Insight: Classic methods

 Generally, methodological approaches to the study of insight in the laboratory involve presenting participants with problems and puzzles that cannot be solved in a conventional or logical manner.
-Problems of insight commonly fall into three types.
+Problems of insight commonly fall into three types:

 Breaking functional fixedness

-The first type of problem forces participants to use objects in a way they are not accustomed to (thus, breaking their functional fixedness), like the "Duncker candle problem".
-In the "Duncker candle problem", individuals are given matches and a box of tacks and asked to find a way to attach a candle to the wall to light the room.
+The first type of problem forces participants to use objects in a way they are not accustomed to (thus, breaking their functional fixedness).
+An example is the "Duncker candle problem", in which people are given matches and a box of tacks and asked to find a way to attach a candle to the wall to light the room.
 The solution requires the participants to empty the box of tacks, set the candle inside the box, tack the box to the wall, and light the candle with the matches.

 Spatial ability

-The second type of insight problem requires spatial ability to solve, like the "Nine-dot problem".
-The famous "Nine-dot problem" requires participants to draw four lines, through nine dots, without picking their pencil up.
+The second type of insight problem requires spatial ability to solve.
+An example is the "Nine-dot problem" which requires participants to draw four lines, through nine dots, without picking their pencil up.

 Using verbal ability

-The third and final type of problem requires verbal ability to solve, like the Remote Associates Test (RAT).
-In the RAT, individuals must think of a word that connects three, seemingly unrelated, words.
+The third and final type of problem requires verbal ability to solve.
+An example is the Remote Associates Test (RAT), in which people must think of a word that connects three, seemingly unrelated, words.
 RAT are often used in experiments, because they can be solved both with and without insight.